 My general feeling is that we don’t need to keep nearly as much as we think we do.
-In my house, we no longer keep our monthly utility bills, our weekly pay stubs or even our monthly credit card statements.
+In my house, we no longer keep our monthly utility bills, weekly pay stubs, or monthly credit card statements.
 Yes, it’s absolutely critical that you verify that the information on each one is correct before shredding it and throwing it away, but there really isn’t any reason you need to keep it after that, especially when you can access so much online.

 Check out this great article for more detailed guidelines on what records can be thrown away.

 Now, let’s walk through the steps of actually creating a file system that works.